tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week7.md

 * How to Google
 * Multi-tenancy discussion
 * Class variables - DON'T
-* Just saying: you can return objects when true/false is expected
 * Trying to change an array in an outer scope inside a called function.
 -->